trilitech/tezos-developer-docs/docs/architecture/accounts.md

 ### Revealing accounts

 User accounts are _unrevealed_ until they make a transaction.
-They can store tez and tickets, but some dApps such as indexers may not see them.
+They can store tez and tickets, but some services such as indexers may not see them.

 To reveal an account, send any transaction from it, such as calling a smart contract or sending tez to any account, including itself.